4dn-dcic/torb/README.md

 Workflows: triggers `ff_deploy_staging`

-Use `dcicutils.beanstalk_utils.whodaman` to determine which environments are data and staging, and kick off the `ff_deploy_staging` step function to make a fresh deploy to staging using Fourfront master.
+Use `dcicutils.beanstalk_utils.compute_ff_prd_env` to determine which environments are data and staging, and kick off the `ff_deploy_staging` step function to make a fresh deploy to staging using Fourfront master.
 No information is needed from the lambda event JSON.

 ### trigger_webdev_build
 Lambda function name: `trigger-webdev-build`.
 [Link](./torb/trigger_webdev_build/).